-Picture this: you're pedaling down a country road, the wind in your face, the sun on your back - and an agonizing pain in your backside.
-For generations of cyclists, this was the unavoidable reality of riding.
-But how did we go from splinter-inducing wooden seats to today's space-age saddles that seem to disappear beneath you?
+Picture this: you're pedaling down a country road, wind in your face, sun on your back—and an agonizing pain in your backside.
+For generations of cyclists, that was just part of the ride.
+So how did we go from splinter-inducing wooden seats to today's space-age saddles that seem to disappear beneath you?

 The Brutal Beginnings (1880s-1920s)

-The first bicycle saddles were essentially shaped wooden planks, sometimes wrapped in leather if you were lucky.
-Comfort wasn't just secondary - it was nonexistent.
+The first bicycle saddles were basically shaped wooden planks, sometimes wrapped in leather if you were lucky.
+Comfort wasn't just secondary—it was nonexistent.
 Riders endured these torture devices because the alternative was walking.

 - Solid wood & metal frames: Designed purely to keep you from falling off